noxthot/ss22_julia_workshop/pages/introduction/worksheet_1.md

 ## Plotting

-Luckily Julia can include the `Plots` package.
+Luckily, Julia can include the `Plots` package.
 Install and add it to your code.
 Then run

 ```julia:./code/worksheet_1.jl
 using LaTeXStrings